The 2020 Anglican Missions Lenten Appeal supported:

-Ikoma Parish – this parish is located at the edges of the Serengeti wildlife park, and is one of the parishes where occasionally elephants break into the village and eat their crops.
+Ikoma Parish – this parish is located at the edges of the Serengeti wildlife park, and occasionally elephants break into the village and eat their crops.
 One of the church members said “please don’t put grass roofs on your church unless you are prepared to come to church and find elephants have eaten your roof!”
 It does sound funny but there is a real issue of safety there as well.
-A temporary canvas roof is not much use when the rain comes!
-So the aim is to put a colour bond iron roof on that church.
+The aim is to put a colour bond iron roof on that church.

 Bunda Parish – this parish is a bit different from the other two.
 It’s in a small town of about 50,000 people located on a transnational highway from North Africa to South Africa.
 Their roofing project is more costly than that of the other two parishes.
 Bunda is also a headquarters for the government district administration offices and the majority of parishioners are civil servants.
 The town is growing so the need for a suitable church building is very necessary.

 Thanks to your generosity we raised $14,736.24.